jamie33o/world-vape-center/README.md

     ![screenshot](docs/features/homepage-lg.png)

-- **All Products Page**
+- **Products Page**

-    - This is a page containing all products that the site sells.
+    - This is the page containing the products that the site sells.

     ![screenshot](docs/features/all-products.png)